chemfiles/chemfiles.f03/doc/reference/cell.rst

     memory which must be released with :f:func:`chfl_cell%free`.

     :argument type(chfl_cell) cell: cell to copy
     :optional integer(chfl_status) status: status code of the operation.
 If it is not :f:var:`CHFL_SUCCESS`, use :f:func:`chfl_last_error` to learn more about the error.

+.. f:subroutine:: chfl_cell%from_matrix(matrix, [status])

+    Initialize this unit cell from it's matricial representation, i.e the matrix containing the three cell vectors.
+This subroutine allocate memory which must be released with :f:func:`chfl_cell%free`.

+    :argument real(kind=real64) matrix(3, 3): matrix representation of the unit cell
+    :optional integer(chfl_status) status: status code of the operation.
+If it is not :f:var:`CHFL_SUCCESS`, use :f:func:`chfl_last_error` to learn more about the error.